Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning

+Federated Learning (FL) enables privacy-preserving DNN training by having clients compute gradients locally and share them with a central server for updating the global model~\cite{fan2025trustworthiness}, as depicted in Figure \ref{fed_gla_scenario}.
+However, recent \textit{Gradient Leakage Attacks} (GLAs)~\cite{gla,grad_inversion} have shown that clients' data can be reconstructed by aligning uploaded gradients with those generated from dummy data.
+While some works \cite{du2024sok,wang2024more} argued that such attacks are limited to simple scenarios, recent advances in GLAs \cite{grad_inversion,gan_prior} have shown these threats are increasingly effective in practical FL settings, especially when the server is allowed to manipulate the global model \cite{ZhaoSEEAB24,model_inconsistency}.
+Moreoverr, the uploaded gradients can also be utilized to infer dataset properties and membership information \cite{RecUP,FLMIA}.
+This highlights the need for effective defenses in FL to safeguard the confidentiality of sensitive client information.

-Two primary types of methods have been proposed to safeguard privacy in FL: encryption-based methods~\cite{mpc,CryptoNets,BatchCrypt,Safelearn,secure_agg} and perturbation-based methods~\cite{dp,gla,grad_inversion_survey,soteria,soteria2}.
-Encryption-based methods ensure that the server only obtains encrypted versions of clients' uploaded gradients, thereby enhancing privacy protection.
-However, the aggregated gradients still need to be decrypted into plaintext~\cite{Safelearn,secure_agg}, making them still vulnerable to GLAs.
-Moreover, encryption-based methods introduce considerable computational costs, data storage, and communication overheads which dominate the training process, thus significantly affecting the practicability of such methods~\cite{gla,soteria,soteria2,BatchCrypt}.
+Two primary types of methods have been proposed to safeguard privacy in FL: encryption-based methods~\cite{CryptoNets,BatchCrypt,Safelearn,secure_agg} and perturbation-based methods~\cite{dp,gla,grad_inversion_survey,soteria,soteria2}.
+In encryption-based methods~\cite{Safelearn}, clients transmit encrypted gradients, but these encrypted gradients are ultimately decrypted into plaintext for aggregation purposes~\cite{Safelearn,secure_agg}, leaving them vulnerable to GLAs~\cite{gla}.
+Moreover, encryption-based methods incur significant computational/communication overheads that dominate the training process, significantly affecting their practicability~\cite{soteria2,BatchCrypt}.